plurid/plurid-themes/README.md

 where the lightness increases from the first to the last.

-A theme cam be further more classified based on the theme type, `bright` or `dark`.
+A theme can be further more classified based on the theme type, `bright` or `dark`.
 A `dark` theme will have the primary color darker than the secondary color, whereas a `bright` theme will have the primary color brighter than the secondary color.